DataDog/documentation/content/en/tracing/setup_overview/open_standards/_index.md

 To connect OpenTelemetry traces and logs so that your application logs monitoring and analysis has the additional context provided by the OpenTelemetry traces, see [Connect OpenTelemetry Traces and Logs][18] for language specific instructions and example code.

-## Alternatives to the OpenTelemetry Collector Datadog exporter
+## Other alternatives

-Datadog recommends you use the OpenTelemetry Collector Datadog exporter in conjunction with OpenTelemetry tracing clients.
+Datadog recommends you use the OpenTelemetry Collector Datadog exporter or the experimental Datadog Agent OTLP ingestion support in conjunction with OpenTelemetry tracing clients.
 However, if that doesn't work for you:

   - Each of the supported languages also has support for [sending OpenTracing data to Datadog][19].